-I have been teaching in Asia, including China, Vietnam and now Thailand, for the last 4 years, since March 2013.
+I have been teaching in Asia, for the last 4 years.

-My classes often focus on the process of making, and I like to work in an adaptable way, mindfully with the aim to create an environment which supports student learning, so I provide regular encouragement, aim to be patient have the right resources at hand and lead by example, to help students achieve creatively in a calm environment and to express themselves with support as needed.
+My classes often focus on the process of making, and I like to work in a flexible way, mindfully, with the aim of creating an environment which supports student learning.
+I provide regular encouragement, aim to be patient, to have the right resources at hand and lead by example, trying to help students achieve creatively in a calm environment and to express themselves.

-As a native English speaker this is a major component in my classes, as student are required to communicate with me in English, this is a great opportunity for them to practice and do something with their hands.
-I have taught English previously, so have a good awareness of English teaching, and I work to make sure students regularly have the opportunity to learn and use relevant language for the tasks we do.
+As a native English speaker this is a major component in my classes, as students are required to communicate with me in English, this is a great opportunity for them to practice communicating and do something creative.

 The subjects I teach include, but are not limited to:

-Stop motion is fun and easy way to begin making animation, using clay and a smart phone we can quickly create characters capture frames and create a short animated film, giving students a good idea of the animation process.
+Stop-motion animation is fun and easy way to begin making animation, using clay and a smart phone, we create characters, capture frames and create a short animated film, giving students a good first idea of the animation process.

-I love to paint abstracts, and it is fun to connect students with this expressive experimental way of making art, letting go of rule and expectations and simply being with the art process, seeing what happens and moving forward, allow the intuition to decide what to do next.
+I love to paint abstracts, it is fun to connect students with this expressive, experimental way of making art, learning to let go of rules and expectations and simply being with the making process.